Playdate (console): Hardware

-The device is compact, square, and yellow, featuring a black-and-white 1-bit display and various input controls: a D-pad, two game buttons (A and B), a foldable mechanical crank used for gameplay in select titles, a sleep switch, and a menu button.
+The device is compact, square, and yellow, featuring a black-and-white binary display and various input controls: a D-pad, two game buttons (A and B), a foldable mechanical crank used for gameplay in select titles, a sleep switch, and a menu button.
 Designed in collaboration with Swedish consumer electronics company Teenage Engineering, it incorporates a Memory LCD screen made by Sharp that visually resembles e-paper.
 This technology enables each pixel to retain its state (black or white) without constant refreshing, resulting in faster refresh rates, lower power consumption, and a wide 170° viewing angle.

 Internally, the Playdate operates on two microcontrollers.
 The STM32F746, powered by an ARM Cortex-M7F CPU clocked at 168 MHz with an 8 KB L1 cache, manages the console’s core functions, including firmware, graphics, and audio.
 The processor uses an external 16 MB low-power pseudo-static RAM chip on the motherboard.
 The ESP32-D0WDQ6 handles Wi-Fi and Bluetooth connectivity.
 The Playdate includes 4 GB of eMMC flash storage for games and system data.

 The device also includes built-in Wi-Fi connectivity, a mono speaker, a microphone, and a headphone jack with microphone input support.
 While it contains the necessary hardware for audio over Bluetooth, current software revisions do not yet support this feature.